FullerIT/FITImagingTools/README.md

 https://go.microsoft.com/fwlink/?linkid=2120254

+Install both adksetup.exe and adkwinpesetup.exe only selecting the default options.

-From the "Deployment and Imaging Tools Environment", run the copype command:
+From the "**Deployment and Imaging Tools Environment**", run the copype command:
 > copype amd64 C:\WinPE_amd64

-In the media folder, take all those contents and drop them into media folder in this folder.
+In the generated media folder, take all those contents and drop them into the empty media folder in our project.

-You can use the "adddrivers" script to inject drivers into the PE image(you have to run mount before the command and commit after), but you can also do this inside PE itself, by adding the drivers to the drivers folder in PE and running the menu commands to add a driver.

-Place the !FITImage folder at the same level as "Windows" folder on your Golden Image.
-You can use that powershell script to generate a quick OOBE unattend file, clean AppX packages and to start the sysprep with unattend.
-The folder is a good place to put after image files that you may need as well.

-Get a clean USB and insert it into your technician PC.
-Run
-> 1prepUSB.cmd

-This should create the partition table, if you get errors just run it a second time, sometimes another process grabs the file system before it can be formatted and it freaks out.

-Then run
-> 2makeusbpe.cmd

-This will place the pe files onto the flash drive's WinPE partition.

-Some mount scripts are included in case you need to modify the default PE image.
+## Prep the boot.wim to call bootmenu64.cmd
+Run mnt.cmd, in the mount folder, Windows\system32 locate startnet.cmd
+Replace it with the startnet.cmd from modified-boot.wim-files This sets the drive letters and calls bootmenu64.cmd When done modifying to the boot.wim, run commitmnt.cmd

+## Burned in PE Image Drivers (not recommended)

-Adding drivers is sometimes necessary.
+Adding drivers at boot time is sometimes necessary (usually only if you crash before startnet.cmd runs).
 You can add them here if you plan to use them on all future images or you can add them dynamically when the image boots.

 To burn the drivers into the boot.wim run
 > mnt.cmd